sara-johnson/HackerRankPractice/src/main/resources/newGradOA/CutOffRank.md

 0 <= scores[i] <= 100
 0 <= i < num
 cutOffRank <= num

 Examples

 Example 1:
 Input: cutOffRank = 3, num = 4, scores=[100, 50, 50, 25 ]
 Output: 3
 Explanation:
+In order, the players achieve the ranks [1,2,2,4].
+Since the cutOffRank is 4, all 5 players will be able to level up their characters.

+So, the output is 3.

+Example 2:
+Input: cutOffRank = 4, num = 5, scores=[2, 2, 3, 4, 5]
+Output: 5
+Explanation:
 In order, the players achieve the ranks [4,4,3,2,1].
 Since the cutOffRank is 4, all 5 players will be able to level up their characters.

-So, the output is 5.
+So the output is 5.